carlgogo/exoimaging_challenge/pages/datasets_table.md

 ## Datasets table

-This is an example of the table of datasets.
-We aim to have in total ~30 datasets from different instruments with different characteristics: slow/high speed cameras, broadband/filtered sequences, small/large total rotation, coronagraph type, etc.
+This is an example of the datasets table.

-**Task:** *Other important columns in the table?*
+> TBD: Other important columns in the table?

 [Link to the Google sheet.](https://docs.google.com/spreadsheets/d/1Zx7tTGNBMhCXpAa5KIoufdvMrxtjfA3q2gX03APMkaM/edit?usp=sharing)